vinstic-myshell/myshell-doc-en/product-manual/chat-and-language-learning.md

-# Chatting and Language Learning
+# Chat and Language Learning

-#### Creating a Study Plan
+#### Create a Study Plan

-Currently, there is no study plan available, but given the AI BOT's powerful capabilities, you can directly ask the Bot to create the study plan you want.
+Currently, there is no study plan available, but given the powerful capabilities of the AI BOT, you can directly ask the Bot to create the study plan you want.

 For example: